Mouse Scroll = Zoom

 Malwarebytes is a relatively new and highly appreciated player in the malware protection and cyber security industry.

-Prior to version 3.0, Malwarebytes claimed that they didn’t have a full suite antivirus protection software; in fact, they recommended that alongside their product, one should install an anti-virus product from another vendor.
+Prior to version 3.0, Malwarebytes claimed that they don't replace a full suite antivirus protection software; in fact, they recommended that alongside their product, one should install an anti-virus product from another vendor.

 We have always had a problem comparing Malwarebytes to other end-point protection solutions, so this is the first time we are comparing Malwarebytes to other anti-virus software.

-Version 3.0 has real-time virus protection, but now you can use Malwarebytes as your main standalone anti-virus software!
+Version 3.0 has real-time virus protection, so now you can use Malwarebytes as your main standalone anti-virus software!

 The company bundled everything into the Malwarebytes 3.0 version which also includes the Anti-Exploit product as part of the security package.
 In the past, Anti-exploit protection required a different software and a separate license.